Saint Levant

 Marwan Abdelhamid (مروان عبد الحميد; born October 6, 2000), known professionally as Saint Levant (/fr/; سانت ليفانت), is a Palestinian singer-songwriter and rapper.
-A multilingual artist, he is best known for his song "Very Few Friends".
+A multilingual artist, he became known for his 2022 song "Very Few Friends".
+As of August 2026, he has released two EPs and two studio albums, and has toured in the Middle East, Europe, the US, and Australia.

 Early life and education

-Abdelhamid was born in Jerusalem during the Second Intifada to a half-Algerian, half-French mother, Maria Mohammedi, and a half-Palestinian, half-Serbian father, Rashid Abdelhamid, who were both raised in Algeria.
+Marwan Abdelhamid was born on October 6, 2000 in Jerusalem at the start of the Second Intifada to an Algerian-French mother, Maria Mohammedi, and a Palestinian-Serbian father, Rashid Abdelhamid, who were both raised in Algeria.
 His father, the son of a Serbian medical doctor and a Palestinian from Safad who studied engineering in Yugoslavia following his expulsion as a child in 1948, has worked as an architect, hotel entrepreneur, DJ and film producer; his mother, the daughter of a French female pianist and former music teacher at the French lycée in Algiers, has worked for UNRWA.
 He has a younger brother, named Khaled.

 Shortly after Abdelhamid's birth, the family joined his paternal grandparents in the Gaza Strip, where his parents built a 22-room beachfront hotel in Rimal based on an architectural project by his father, named "Al Deira".
 He spent his childhood primarily there, attending the American International School, until the 2007 Battle of Gaza, after which he and his family relocated to Amman, Jordan.
 He has described the time spent in Gaza as "the best years of life".

 Abdelhamid took up the passion for music from his father and his maternal grandmother, studying piano and saxophone.
 Growing up, he communicated in French at home, English at school, and Arabic at the Palestinian refugee camp of Al-Wehdat, where he played football with the local team after school.

 In 2018, aged 17, Abdelhamid moved to the United States to pursue a bachelor's degree in International Relations at the University of California, Santa Barbara, from which he graduated in 2022.